remote-rights/remote-rights.github.io/index.md

 ### Feature Stories

-Throughout the toolkit you'll find Feature Stories about youth who took action on issues important to them.
+Throughout the toolkit you'll find <a href="/#stories">Feature Stories</a> about youth who took action on issues important to them.
 Learn about what they wanted to change, and how they did it!